21st Century Gold Rush

 Each time you hear a story of mind-bending profit you think about waking up at 6am every Sunday morning and trawling the car boots in a 50 mile radius for your Bargain Hunt moment!
 Yet, the fact is, these monumental moments are news because they are rare.
 An antique, a vintage item, even a collectable is actually given the value it deserves by its scarcity and its desirability.
 The Rolex watch was one of only 618 ever made for the Italian Navy in World War 2.
 The image of the Golden Temple is the holiest complex in Sikh religion, so was a highly desirable image and the price was driven up by the demand of competing bidders.

-So, when watching programmes such as Flog it! watch for the number of people in the crowd waiting for valuations.
-Take care to listen to the valuations that speak in terms of £10 or £20 and that flash of disappointment of the participant’s face when it is not ten thousand or twenty thousand pound.
+So, when watching programmes such as Flog It! watch for the number of people in the crowd waiting for valuations.
+Take care to listen to the valuations that speak in terms of £10 or £20 and that flash of disappointment on the participant’s face when it is not ten thousand or twenty thousand pounds.
 But then, you will say, did you see that episode where a woman got thousands for a satirical print with a broken frame by Batement that she had hidden under the bed.
-And, with that we all set our alarm clocks for 6am because the glint of gold is just in the next car boot field.
+And, with that, we all set our alarm clocks for 6am because the glint of gold is just in the next car boot field.